-Figure 42 - Schedule - Settings (Advanced Mode) setup screen.
+Figure 39 - Schedule - Settings (Advanced Mode) setup screen.

-NOTE: Day, Range and Channels that are not defined will use the setting values of the previous schedule item.
-When more than two schedule items are registered in the same day and time range, the DVR will follow the latest registered schedule item.
+NOTE: Channels that are not defined will use the setting values of the previous schedule item.

 When multiple events are detected at the same time from a specific channel, the DVR will record event video with the high setting values if the ips, Quality, Resolution and Dwell values of events are different from each other.
 However, the ips will be reset to the supported maximum value when the ips, Quality, Resolution and Dwell are all set to the highest value.
 (Advanced Mode Only)